 Mike’s final letter to Richard (just weeks before Richard’s death) stating that he donated the original prints to the Harpers Ferry Center (NPS Archives).
 But that never happened as Mike continues his deception…….read on.

-After reading these letters, first made available to me at Richard Powell's home in Tennessee, I instantly figured out Mike's deceptions.
-Mike had used every trick in the book to convince an elderly man out of very valuable artwork--artwork which was intended to be returned to the public domain; sending him reproductions in place of originals, coming up with a non-existant appraisal, and stalling for time, hoping Richard would pass on before this became an issue.
-In short, Mike bilked a senior citizen out of his wealth and deprived him of his last wishes.
+After reading these letters, first made available to me at Richard Powell’s home in Tennessee, I instantly figured out Mike’s deceptions.
+Mike had used every trick in the book to bilk an elderly man out of very valuable artwork–artwork which was intended to be returned to the public domain; sending him reproductions in place of originals, coming up with a non-existant appraisal, and stalling for time, hoping Richard would pass on before this became an issue.

 Besides the Zion Natural History Assoication and the Museum of the Yellowstone not receiving these posters, here is the email from the Harpers Ferry Center (NPS Archives):